plotly/plotly.py/contributing.md

 Check out our Support App: https://support.plot.ly/libraries/python or Community Forum: https://community.plot.ly/.

+## Want to improve the plotly documentation?

+Thank you!
+Instructions on how to contribute to the documentation are given [here](doc/contributing.md).
+Please also read the next section if you need to setup a development environment.

 ## Setup a Development Environment

 ### Fork, Clone, Setup Your Version of the Plotly Python API